International Induction Programme (IIP) overview

 Important: Health and Care Worker visa requirements

-From 1 January 2021, all EEA nationals (except Irish citizens) and international doctors will require a Health and Care Worker visa to work in the UK.
-For details on Visa applications and support from NHS England and NHS Improvement when applying, visit the Health and Care Worker Visa requirements for non UK citizens webpage.
+From 1 January 2021, all European Economic Area (EEA) nationals (except Irish citizens) and international doctors will require a Health and Care Worker visa to work in the UK.
+For details on Visa applications and support from NHS England when applying, visit the Health and Care Worker Visa requirements for non UK citizens webpage.

 Features of the programme

-Once registered you will have a career and educational needs review with the local HEE lead to approve your application and give you access to the online resources.
+Once registered you will have a career and educational needs review with a local educational lead to approve your application and give you access to the online resources.

-You will also gain access to a dedicated account manager to help guide you through the entire process.
+You will also gain access to a dedicated educational lead to help guide you through the entire process.
 They can provide support such as:

 - assistance with arranging occupational health assessments

 The programme also includes a range of assessments, such as placements to support GPs on their journey to NHS general practice.

 The assessments can be tailored to fit around needs and personal commitments.
 Further information can be found on the Self-Assessment for the IIP page.

 Financial support is also available for candidates, which includes: